House-and-Pet-Sitting-Database-Levelup/HouseAndPetSittingDB/README.md

 # PetAndHouseSitting-DatabasesLevelUp
  Repository for database fundamentals level up

- _"This Level-Up focuses on relational databases with a specific focus on database design using Microsoft SQL Server."_
+ *_"This Level-Up focuses on relational databases with a specific focus on database design."_*

- ## Setting up our database from this Github repository
+ ## Setting up our database
  Terraform is required to deploy our database instances on AWS.
 Terraform can be downloaded [here](https://developer.hashicorp.com/terraform/install?product_intent=terraform)

- Once Terraform is installed, open a terminal window in the terraform directory of this repository and execute the command: **terraform apply**.
+ Once Terraform is installed, open a terminal window in the terraform directory of this repository and execute the command: `terraform apply`.
 This will create a VPC in the eu-west-1 region, and an RDS instance in the availability zones eu-west1a and eu-west-1b.
-If you would like to remove the resources that were created on AWS, execute the command: **terraform destroy**.
+If you would like to remove the resources that were created on AWS, execute the command: `terraform destroy`.

+ Once the RDS instances are deployed, open a terminal window in the flyway directory and execute the command: `flyway migrate`.
+ This will apply all of the migrations that are in the directory **flyway/migrations** to the RDS instance that was created in the previous step.
+If you would like to reset the database, you can execute the command: `flyway clean`.

  ## NAMING CONVENTIONS